lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 there must be a well location where an expression of support is published.
 [RFC 5785][] proposes a convention for well-known resources, such as that required by BrowserID, which is a `.well-known` directory under document root.
-Given this, primaries must serve a JSON document under `.well-known/vep`, for example:
+Applying this convention, primaries must serve a JSON document under `.well-known/vep`, for example:

   [RFC 5785]: http://tools.ietf.org/html/rfc5785